Ramayana in Sri Lanka

 His sister Surpanakha went to Jambudweepa for some business.
 Surpanakha chanced upon Rama at his hermitage and became enamored with the handsome prince.
 Rama being faithful to his wife Sita did not respond and asked Surpanakha to approach Lakshmana who was unmarried.
 Surpanakha who felt humiliated by this, tried to attack Sita in anger saying Sita was the cause of the men’s contempt for her.
 Lakshmana then intervened and cut off Surpanakha’s nose.

 Surpanakha terrified and in pain, flew at once to Lanka to seek the protection of Rāvana.
 When Rāvana asked his sister for the cause, Surpanakha said that she had seen Sita, a lady of incomparable beauty, and wanted to bring her for Rāvana.
-Ravana resolved to take revenge for the insult his sister has suffered, as well as to get lovely Sita for him self; and set out to abduct Sita and bring her to Lanka.
+Ravana resolved to take revenge for the insult his sister has suffered, as well as to get lovely Sita for himself – he set out to abduct Sita and bring her to Lanka.

 Ravana using a golden deer as a decoy visited Sita when she was alone in the guise of an old sage, abducted and brought her to Weragantota in Lanka in his plane, the ‘Pushpaka Vimana’.
 The Pushpaka Vimana is widely known in Sri Lanka as the “Dandu Monara Yanthranaya”, or Large Peacock Machine in Sinhala.
 Weragantota means the Place of Aircraft landing in Sinhala.
 This is the first place Sita Devi was brought to Lankapura (capital city of king Rāvana).